 Student learning outcomes are statements that specify what faculty want students to learn or be able to do as a result of successfully completing the Nursing Course.
 Student learning outcomes are clear, concise statements that describe how students can demonstrate their mastery of program skills.

-Upon completion of the BSN program, students will be able to:
+Upon completion of the ADN program, students will be able to: